eastgenomics/eggd_expected_depth/Readme.md

 | 1       986633  986749  596.584166667   62.8941426015 |
 | 1       986833  987025  345.305555556   44.4336752246 |
 | 1       987108  987195  408.429722222   50.7999240993 |

+Output is normalised to represent a sample containing 100M usable reads

 This is the source code for an app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see